SharkSnack/shiren-4/content/system/expert-badges.md

 |Clear without using moves!|Clear a dungeon without using moves!<br/>Try for it in <span class="orangeText">Entrancing Lane</span>!|

 The start of the run is tricky, but otherwise it mostly plays out the same.<br/>
-Corner a Rare Snacky (8 HP) in a room at night and punch it in hopes of obtaining a blessed Blank Scroll.<br/>Blessed Gitan deals 10 damage to night monsters, so it can one-shot a Rare Snacky.<br/>After that, use the blessed Suction Scroll loop technique to progress through the dungeon,<br/>and read Light Scrolls to rush stairs from about mid ~ late game.
+Corner a Rare Snacky (8 HP) in a room at night and punch it in hopes of obtaining a blessed Blank Scroll.<br/>Blessed Gitan deals 10 damage to night monsters, so it can one-shot a Rare Snacky.<br/>After that, use the blessed Suction Scroll loop technique to progress through the dungeon,<br/>and read Navigation Scrolls to rush stairs from about mid ~ late game.

 ### No Direct Attacks